onecloudemoji/onecloudemoji.github.io/_posts/2025-08-10-bleeding-edge.md

 the tally so far sits at

--web scraper
+•web scraper
--ability to "see" contents of webpages
+•ability to "see" contents of webpages
--ability to "see" contents of pdfs
+•ability to "see" contents of pdfs

 It is february, and I have my nice lime green yeti from my wife and my new ebook reader.
 I quite like my ebook reader.
 Being eink however, it does have some problems with webpages.
 Not every web page can be properly scraped by my toolset, because I am limited by the context length of the llama 8b model I am hosting; some pages are simply too large.
 I have a clunky sort of check mechanism in place to validate its under 30k tokens, this works and prevents it fucking out and requiring me to ssh into boxes id rather not touch.
 So if a site is too big to be summarised, this means its too big for me to read on the computer (I dont like READING on the computer, I SKIM fine, but I want somethign nicer to my eyes for long haul reads (which is ironic because editing this inside darkmode github is doing bad things to my sight)).
 So a new addition to the site was generated that will take a website, make a pdf of it and then crunch that through to an epub.
 It works well but I was really kidding myself cause most of the epubs I have generated I still havent read. cest la vie.

 thus far we have

--web scraper
+•web scraper
--ability to "see" contents of webpages
+•ability to "see" contents of webpages
--ability to "see" contents of pdfs
+•ability to "see" contents of pdfs
--ability to take sites too big to parse summaries from and crunch to pdf -> epub
+•ability to take sites too big to parse summaries from and crunch to pdf -> epub

 It is march and I am talking a lot about using ai to aid in testing.
 And I do, in indirect ways.
 I have no interest in feeding entire dumps of traffic to the tool; as an experiment I tried this and it fucking CHOKED, was a very pointless afternoon. it is march, and i decided to take [burpference](https://github.com/dreadnode/burpference) to the nth degree and cobbled my own config together to get it to point to my lmstudio api.
 Escaping all the shit that appears in raw traffic logs was a nightmare.
 It languished on the ever present to do list for a while, because I could feel that with some more work, it was actually going to be an insanely useful tool.
 Surgical, targeted precision instead of asking the poor little palantir to eat the firehose